 Some schools offer entry for all students.

-If your child is not selected or the school does not offer enrolment, please contact me and I will explain how you can still enrol your child.
+If your child is not selected or the school does not offer enrolment, please contact us and we will explain how you can still enroll your child.

 How do I choose the right poem for my child?